top of page

 Not often, right?

-We’re busy, we don’t have time to be offended by badly written emails.
-Most of the time we don’t even have time to read the emails.
-No one is thinking, they don’t use exclamation marks much, must be a bit of a grump.
+We’re busy.
+We don’t have time to be offended by badly written emails.
+Most of the time we don’t even have time to read emails.
+No one is thinking, "They don’t use exclamation marks much, must be a bit of a grump".
 And frankly, anyone that is thinking that, isn’t worth worrying about.

 If you're interested in improving your English, get in touch.
 I'm happy to chat, free of charge, and discuss how I can help.